kineticstoolkit/kineticstoolkit_doc/html/_sources/python_strings.md

 ## 📄 Combining strings and variables using f-strings

 We often use strings to report results.
-For instance, if we calculated the ankle moment, one way of reporting it would be to use two `print` calls:
+For instance, one way of reporting the ankle moment would be to use two `print` calls:

 ```{code-cell} ipython3
 ankle_moment = 100.1  # (for instance)